 The Education sector is primarily the responsibility of state and the local government.
 Most of the schools are controlled by boards; therefore, the states have control over the policies, curriculum and other major factors in the schools.
 Let us make informative search for schools by knowing the options of both private and public schools in nutshell.

-The schools are broadly divided into two categories:
+The schools are broadly divided into following categories: